5 SURPRISING HEALTH BENEFITS OF MASSAGES

 More and more research supports the benefits massage therapy can have on improving the immune system.
 The reasons are a bit science-y, but basically boils down to massage affecting a type of white blood cells responsible for fighting off illnesses.
 So eat your apple a day, and get your regular massage.

-If massages help you feel calmer and less stressed, there’s actually a scientific reason for that.
+Massages reduce cortisol levels in the body and help you feel calmer and less stressed.
 Physical and emotional stress, anxiety, and depression cause your body’s cortisol levels to increase.
-Cortisol is a hormone your body produces as a result of stress.
+Cortisol is the hormone the body produces as a result of stress.
 That’s not all.
 Along with decreases in cortisol, serotonin, one of the body’s anti-pain mechanisms, actually increases by an average of 28% after a massage.

 On an emotional level, massages are the perfect time to slow the mind and focus on releasing negative thoughts and energy.
 Be mindful of your thoughts during your massage and use the time to work on your soul while your therapist takes care of your body.